karlospn/mytechramblings-site-source-code/content/posts/profiling-a-net-app-with-dotnet-cli-diagnostic-tools.md

 Having strings and objects in the top spots is nothing unusual, any app contains hundreds or even thousands of strings and objects.

-The object of type Node<Guid, Object> is far more interesting.
-First of all let's take a look at which types are referenced by this ``Node<Guid, Object>``
+The object of type ``Node<Guid, Object>`` is far more interesting.
+First of all, let's take a look at which types are referenced by this ``Node<Guid, Object>``

 ![vs-gcdump-references](/img/vs-gcdump-references.png)

 More than 3800 new strings with a reference to the ``Node<Guid,Object>`` object were created in the interval of time between the 2 dumps.
-Also the size of those new strings is almost 400Mb, which matches quite a bit with the total size of the GC Heap.
+Also the size of those new strings is quite big, almost 400Mb.

-Now if we take a look at the GCRoots for this object.
+That's quite a sizeable amount of new strings referencing this particular object, let's dig deeper and take look at the Roots for this object.

 ![vs-gcdump-path-root](/img/vs-gcdump-path-root.png)

-The GC root can be found on the "``Profiling.Api.Service.MemoryLeak.MemoryLeakService``", which is one of the namespaces of the demo app.
-It seems that this service has a reference to a ``ConcurrentDictionary<Guid, Object>`` and with any new request the dictionary is being populated with more and more strings.

-It's pretty clear that the performance issue is in the ``ConcurrentDictionary<Guid, Object>`` object found in the "``Profiling.Api.Service.MemoryLeak.MemoryLeakService``" class, and therefore we can now try to fix it.
+If we take a look at the roots we can see that the ``Profiling.Api.Service.MemoryLeak.MemoryLeakService`` (which is a service I have built on our demo app) has a reference to a ``ConcurrentDictionary<Guid, Object>``, and in turn, the ``ConcurrentDictionary<Guid, Object>`` has a reference to the ``Node<Guid,Object>``.

+The leakage seems to be coming from the ``ConcurrentDictionary<Guid, Object>`` on the ``Profiling.Api.Service.MemoryLeak.MemoryLeakService`` namespace.

+The next step would be to dig in the source code and take a look at what this dictionary is used for, because this behaviour might be completely legitimate and this app needs to work with thousands of new strings from time to time, and instead of a memory leak this is just a poor implementation.